 Accidents legally reportable to the enforcing authority

-Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR), certain accidents that occur on or off site (eg during educational activities) must be reported to the Health and safety Executive or the local authority, whichever is in the circumstances the enforcing authority.
+Under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR), certain accidents that occur on or off site (eg during educational activities) must be reported to the Health and Safety Executive or the local authority, whichever is in the circumstances the enforcing authority.

 Employers must report the following accidents if they:

-prevent the injured person from continuing his or her normal work for more than three consecutive days (excluding the day of the accident); or
+prevent the injured person from continuing his or her normal work for more than seven consecutive days (excluding the day of the accident); or

 Accidents to employees are work-related if they are attributable to:

 work organisation (such as supervision on a school or college trip)

 plant or substances (eg machinery, equipment, etc)

 acts of physical violence.

 Where students and other people who are not at work (eg parents) are concerned, an accident must be reported if the person involved is killed or taken to hospital and the accident arises in connection with work.